-From 2009 to 2014, Matt worked as an advisor to the Department of Health helping develop a national respiratory strategy, and from 2005 to 2013, was a member of Public Health Interventions Advisory Committee at the National Institute for Health and Care Excellence.
-He graduated in Medicine from the University of Birmingham and obtained a Master’s Degree in Public Health from the University of Liverpool in 2003.
-He is a Fellow of the Royal College of Physicians and a Fellow of the Royal College of General Practitioners.
+Previously Matt worked as clinical and public health advisor to the Department of Health respiratory programme, and was a member of the NICE Public Health Interventions Advisory Committee from 2005 to 2013.
+He has a Master’s Degree in Public Health and is a Fellow of both the Royal College of GPs and the Royal College of Physicians.